A Walk in the Woods (film): Plot

-Within less than a mile of their departure point, as groups of hikers overtake and pass them, they begin to grasp the difficulty of their ambition.
-Shortly after, a group of young children effortlessly runs by them up the trail, laughing and calling out to each other.
+Within less than a mile of their departure point, as groups of younger hikers easily overtake them, they begin to grasp the difficulty of their ambition; they are on the verge of turning back when a group of young children effortlessly runs by them up the trail.
 Seeing others pass by so easily motivates them to carry on.
+Weeks pass; during an argument over a bottle of alcohol Bill found in Katz's pack, Katz bitterly reveals that he does not drink from it -- he carries it as tangible reminder of his past battles with alcoholism and the losses it caused (specifically, his relationships with his family).

-Weeks pass, and they overcome obstacles and encounter interesting characters together, some friendlier and some more hostile.
-One day, having hiked miserably through pouring rain, they reach a hut.
-Carved into the log wall is an Appalachian Trail map showing the trail and their present location.
-They realize they have finished less than half of the trail after spending three months on it.
-The two ultimately trek into a restricted section posted "for experienced hikers only".
+Three months into their journey, having hiked miserably through pouring rain, they reach a safety shelter in the mountains; carved into the log wall is an Appalachian Trail map showing their present location on the trail.
+Dismayed, they note that after three grueling months, they have only hiked approximately half of the trail's total length.

+Disheartened, the two ultimately decide to continue on and trek into a restricted section, not noticing a sign that warns them of particularly difficult terrain ahead.
 While maneuvering their heavy and awkward backpacks alongside a precipitous drop, Bill trips and pulls Stephen with him down a steep, rocky cliff.
-They fall about fifteen feet onto a ledge spacious enough to be comfortable, but far enough below the trail to be unable to get back up to resume the hike.
-They spend the night there with no clear hope of rescue.
-The next day, they are awakened by early morning hikers who are able to get them off the ledge.
+They fall about fifteen feet onto a ledge from where they are unable to climb back up the slope.
+They spend a cold night there, and wake in the morning to a group of hikers that help them back up to the trail.

-The men decide they have had enough and end their journey.
+After their rescue, while they are riding a truck down the mountain, the pair mutually decide that it is time to go home -- they may not have made it all the way, but they have nonetheless hiked (part of) the Appalachian Trail, which they still consider a personal victory.

 When comfortably back at home, Bill, going through his mail, finds a series of postcards from Stephen that were mailed from their various stops along the trail.
 The last one reads: "What's next?'
 Bill sits down and begins typing on his computer, "A Walk In The Woods."